Paisseon/paisseon/README.md

 - [u/paisseon](https://reddit.com/u/paisseon) on Reddit
 - EMT#0001 on Discord ([join CyPwn!](https://discord.gg/cZ2gBRZvwW))

 Those are the two places where I actually see messages.
-GitHub issues don't give me notifications so I don't see/respond usually.
-Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay (usually less than 48 hours).
+GitHub issues don't give me notifications so I don't see/respond usually. **I'm doing finals through 17 December, so please be patient with long delays**

 ### Future Tweaks and Updates
 - \[Erika 0.x-beta] Lots of features, probably? + Saily support